 The last thing you want is a no-show during peak business hours.
 Offering a bonus to an employee who successfully completes their seasonal assignment is not only an attractive perk, but it minimizes staff turnover.

-“It helps keep those short term employees for the seasonal period you need them,” says ALTRES Industrial Manager Shani Silva.
-Silva has worked with Hawaii business of all sizes during the last 20 years and says that a bonus can be beneficial for companies, especially those who have a lengthy training process.
+“It helps keep those short-term employees for the seasonal period you need them.
+A bonus can be beneficial for companies, especially those who have a lengthy training process,” says Kodama.

 Expert tip: Think about offering a bonus after an employee works a specified amount of hours.
 For example, you can pay out a $50 reward to an employee who successfully completes at least 80 hours of work.